freenas/freenas-docs/userguide/sharing.rst

 requirements of the network.
 #endif truenas

-.. note:: shares are created to provide and control access to an area of storage.
+.. note:: Shares are created to provide and control access to an area of storage.
 Before creating your shares, it is recommended to make a list of the users that will need access to storage data, which operating systems these users are using, whether or not all users